This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 In Budapest, Hungary, visitors staying in accommodation places must pay an additional fee of 4%, based on the cost of their room.
 This tax is specifically applied to visitors of the capital city.

-Indonesia has implemented a tourist tax in the popular destination of Bali, which was introduced in 2019.
-Visitors are required to pay a fee of USD 9.78.
+Indonesia has introduced a tourist tax in the popular destination of Bali, effective from 14 February 2024.
+Travelers must pay a fee of USD 9.68 per person per visit, including children.

 Other cities in Italy, in addition to Venice, have also implemented tourist taxes.
 One example is Rome, which charges a fee for foreign visitors ranging from USD 3.26 to 7.21 per person per night.